Maridhas Malaichamy: YouTube career

 He operates a YouTube channel named Maridhas Answers and publishes propaganda videos to promote BJP.
 He is also active in social media and publishes content supporting the BJP.
 Maridhas has been critical of the Dravida Munnetra Kazhagam (DMK) party in social media.
-He is also critical of leaders who had spoken in support of Tamil Nationalism.
+He is also critical of leaders who had spoken in support of Tamil nationalism.
 He is a right-wing social media influencer.

 In 2020, Maridhas published a counterfeit email in July 2020, impersonating Vinay Sarawagi, the Associate Execute Editor of News18 India.
 Vinay Sarawagi later took legal action against Maridhas.

 Times of India reported that Maridhas has constantly addressed Journalists using derogatory language such as beggars, bootlickers, mercenary and made personal attacks against them.

 Fake news

-A International fact checking network certified fact checker, Youturn, reported that Maridhas has deliberately spread fake news and rumors through his YouTube channel.
+An International Fact Checking Network certified fact checker, Youturn, reported that Maridhas has deliberately spread fake news and rumors through his YouTube channel.
 The fact checker also reported that Maridhas is trying to create religious divisions among people in Tamil Nadu by releasing videos based on rumours and lies.

 Maridhas in July 2019 published fake news claiming there were less toilets for women in Tamil Nadu government schools and 25 million students were affected due the absence of Navodhya schools in Tamil Nadu.
 In another video, Maridhas published fake news claiming that "25 million school students were affected from 2006 to 2011 due the implementation of Samacheer Kalvi" while Samacheer Kalvi was implemented after 2011.
 Maridhas in May 2021 published false news related to the Tamil Nadu government's implementation of free pass for women in public buses.